-The Early Childhood Development Center offers a quality preschool and child care program for children, ages 3 to 5, of parents or guardians who are students, staff, or faculty at Peninsula College.
-This program is also open to community children if space is available.
+The Early Childhood Development Center offers a quality preschool and child care program for children, ages three to five, of parents or guardians who are students, staff, or faculty at Peninsula College.
+This program is also open to children in the community if space is available.